muratk5n/thirdwave/en/index.md

 ---

+Hierarchy exists in high-risk domains for a reason.
+The "Maverick" stuff is for movies.

+---

 Bad news for Ukranians but Russian army without the Wagner chief seems to be fighting better than with him around.
-Guy was an "enterpreneur" right, always marketing himself meaning unnecessarily talking out of his ass that also breke discipline.
+Guy was an "enterpreneur" right, always marketing himself meaning unnecessarily talking out of his ass that also broke discipline.
 Such acts do not work in high-risk occupations like war.
-The free-market is fine for selling shoelacees or candy and shit, but for anything more serious, the goveronment ha to be invvolved.
-Hierarchy exists in such domains for a reason.
-THe "Maverick" stuff is for movies.
+The free-market is fine for selling shoelaces or candy and shit, but for anything more serious, the government has to be involved.

 ---